The Town of Southbridge is a grantee of the Massachusetts Community

 Grant Year FY16 (please click on the links below for a detail of each project).

-Demolition of Distressed Property - The demolition of the structure at 215 Morris Street is scheduled to be finished by September 2017.
+Demolition of Distressed Property - The demolition project at 215 Morris Street is complete.

 - Improve circulation/safety and improve overall access for vehicles and pedestrians